• English

 Where to stay and how to get around

 Sleep outside Venice if you can!
-When I went there the first time, we had a reasonable price by staying in Mestre, an area easily accessible to Venice.
+When I went there the first time, we paid a reasonable price by staying in Mestre, an area easily accessible to Venice.

 Last year we stayed in Jesolo, a little further away.

-If you travel by car, there are parking lots near the city.
-Then you just need to pass a bridge to reach it.
-However, you have no guarantee to find a space and if you do it’s very expensive!
+If you are going by car, there are parking lots just outside the city and then you only need to cross a bridge to reach it.
+But there is no guarantee you will find a space, and if you do it’s very expensive!

-You will pass beautiful little streets, bridges and markets, it’s worth the walk!
+You will discover beautiful little streets, bridges and markets, it’s worth the walk!

-If you can’t walk long, you can go around with the vaporettos.
-However, be ready for long queueing in some areas, and for full vaporetto boats.
+If you can’t walk long, you can get around on the vaporettos.
+However, be ready for long queues in some areas, and crowded vaporetto boats.
 Make sure you don’t take the last ones!

-When I stayed in Jesolo last year, there was a direct bus to reach Punta Sabbioni from where you can reach Venice by boat.
-And even if you travel by car, I would advise to not try parking closer.
-Check out the website of Jesolo for more information.
+When I stayed in Jesolo last year, there was a direct bus to Punta Sabbioni from where we took a boat to Venice.
+And even if you travel by car, I would advise against trying to park close.

 By the way, if you go to Venice, don’t plan to stay only for a week-end!
 There is so much to see!
 Venice itself but also the other beautiful islands of Murano and above all Burano!